-Extraction Worker Definition Help extraction craft workers, such as earth drillers, blasters and explosives workers, derrick operators, and mining machine operators, by performing duties requiring less skill.
+Career Description Help extraction craft workers, such as earth drillers, blasters and explosives workers, derrick operators, and mining machine operators, by performing duties requiring less skill.
 Duties include supplying equipment or cleaning work area.

-Daily Life Of an Extraction Worker
+A Day in the Life of an Extraction Worker

 - Clean up work areas and remove debris after extraction activities are complete.